Sara's Notebook

 Sara's Notebook (El cuaderno de Sara) is a 2018 Spanish drama film directed by Norberto López Amado and written by Jorge Guerricaechevarría, about how Laura Alonso (Belén Rueda) searches for her missing sister in the Democratic Republic of Congo.

 Cast

 Release

 Following a pre-screening on January 31, 2018 at Madrid's Cine Capitol, the film was theatrically released in Spain on February 2, 2018, distributed by Buena Vista International.
-It was released on May 25, 2018 on Netflix streaming.
+It was released on May 25, 2018 on Netflix streaming, although it will be removed from the catalog on May 26, 2023.